Water Features in your Garden

 There is nothing quite like water in the garden.
 As well as being relaxing to listen to, if positioned properly it adds light and also brings life into the garden by way of birds and wildlife.
-Water features are a great way for bringing further enjoyment into the garden.
+Water features are a great way to bring further enjoyment into the garden.

 Having water in the garden is not a new idea by any means.
 For over five hundred years Islamic gardens have concentrated on three areas.
 Shade, water and enclosure and because water is fundamental in plant growth, it’s not surprising that it features in so many gardens.

 However the choice of water features can be a bit mind blowing.
 The thing to remember is to have a water feature that matches your design of garden, is affordable to you and most important, one that you like, whether it’s a pond, self- contained water feature, rill or a full blown fountain.

 Having a pond in your garden will very quickly attract plenty of wildlife to your garden but you will need to remember that you will need to take care of your water, if you don’t want your pond to look as though it’s filled with green sludge!
 If you prefer the more natural way then there are plenty of pond plants you can buy that will help oxygenate your pond, and make it more attractive at the same time.
 This will be the best way to keep your water clean, if you are planning on having fish in your pond.
 Alternatively there are filters you can get to keep the water clear.
 When deciding where to have your pond beware of trees with overhanging leaves that shed in the autumn or winter as this will make more work for you.